 Beat together 1 egg and a splash of water.
 Brush egg wash on top of each bun.
 Sprinkle white sesame seeds on top of each bun.

-Bake until golden brown and temperature registers at 190 F / 87 C when probed.
+Bake for 10 to 15 minutes or until golden brown and temperature registers at 190 F / 87 C when probed.

 Transfer buns from cookie sheet to wire rack.

 Serve slightly warm or allow to cool completely and enjoy.